caspark/qmk_firmware/keyboards/kinesis/keymaps/caspark/readme.md

 TODO:

 * make capslock LED turn on when a one shot modifier key is triggered
-* layer for navigation
-* layer for mouse keys?
+* add a "true escape" button that resets turns off all layers except the base layer
 * add a qwerty layout that exactly matches what's on the keyboard, to make keyboard usable by others

 ## Developing